 Real Christmas trees make for a beautiful and traditional holiday decoration.
-According to the National Christmas Tree Association, 25.9 million real trees at a value of $1.32 billion were purchased by people for Christmas in 2015, which is more than double the fake trees (12.5 million) purchased.
-However, to keep your real tree fresh during the holiday season does require providing your tree with some persistent care (and a good solid base).
+According to the National Christmas Tree Association, 25.9 million real trees at a value of $1.32 billion were purchased by people for Christmas in 2015, which is more than double the number of fake trees (12.5 million) purchased.
+However, keeping your real tree fresh during the holiday season does require providing your tree with some persistent care—and a good solid base.

-1. Put the tree in water as soon as possible
+Put the tree in water as soon as possible.

 Check the stand daily for water levels—as a general rule, you should provide one quart of water per inch of stem diameter.
-Despite popular belief, drilling a hole in the bottom of the trunk and the water temperature does not affect the longevity or water retention of the tree.
-There is some debate among experts as to whether additives such as corn syrup, aspirin, and sugar, are necessary to enhance the longevity of a tree.
-And while they aren't likely to harm the tree, a recent study affirmed that they were not anymore effective than clean water.
+Despite popular belief, neither drilling a hole in the bottom of the trunk nor the temperature of the water impact the longevity or water retention of the tree.
+There is some debate among experts as to whether additives such as corn syrup, aspirin, and sugar are necessary to enhance the longevity of a tree.
+And while they aren't likely to harm the tree, a recent study affirmed that they were not any more effective than clean water.
 That isn't to say you should avoid experimenting!

-Direct sunlight or the furnace will quickly dry out the tree.
+Direct sunlight or a furnace will quickly dry out the tree.
 "Your tree will become dry and brittle if it's too close to a heat source," says Naubauer.
-"Place the tree some place where it isn't facing direct heat, and that will help your tree not to dry out too fast."
+"Place the tree someplace where it isn't facing direct heat, and that will help your tree not to dry out too fast."
 Smaller lights on the tree might also help to slow the drying out process, but you can still do large lights if you keep up on watering the tree.
 You can also lower the temperature in the room where the tree is located to slow down the drying process.
 If your tree does dry out, though, you will need to remove it from the house and recycle it.
-Do not burn the tree in the fireplace or wood stove.
+Do not burn the tree in the fireplace or woodstove.

-5. Turn off the lights when leaving the room
+Turn off the lights when leaving the room.

 Lights can become very hot and cause a fire hazard if left on the tree unmonitored for hours at a time.
 Play it safe and turn off the lights if you're not going to be around to monitor the tree.
 You also need to make sure that all of your bulbs are in good condition and that the cords for the lights are not worn or frayed.
 Real trees can catch fire, so follow general fire safety tips when keeping a real Christmas tree indoors.
 Turning off the lights occasionally will also slow down the drying out process.